This comedy thriller with near-perfect Rotten Tomatoes score is back for season 5

 The Independent's journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.
 Why trust us?

-Gary Oldman’s black comedy Slow Horses returns this week – here’s where to watch season 5
+Gary Oldman’s black comedy Slow Horses returns today – here’s where to watch season 5

 The BAFTA-winning series is back

-Apple TV+’s hit spy thriller, Slow Horses, is returning to our screens this week.
-Starring Gary Oldman as the dishevelled boss of Slough House, Jackson Lamb, Kristen Scott Thomas as MI5’s deputy director Diana Taverner and Jack Lowden as River Cartwright, an ambitious but naive field agent, season five will drop on 24 September.
+Apple TV+’s hit spy thriller, Slow Horses, has returned to our screens.
+Starring Gary Oldman as the dishevelled boss of Slough House, Jackson Lamb, Kristin Scott Thomas as MI5’s deputy director Diana Taverner and Jack Lowden as River Cartwright, an ambitious but naive field agent, season five begins today (24 September).

 Each series of the critically acclaimed show is based on a different book in Mick Herron’s book series, Slough House, with the latest following the events of London Rules.